Did you ever wonder why there are so many cats and kittens in our city shelters, let alone running in the streets and alleys of our city?

 If you are interested in helping us in our quest to help all that we can, please call us.
 Leave a message and we will contact you.
 You can’t imagine what a wonderful feeling it is to see a “throw-away” cat rebound and love and trust again.

 Valley Cats, Inc. is an all-volunteer organization that rescues cats and kittens (and occasionally dogs and puppies) and places them into loving, permanent homes.
-Because we do not have a physical shelter, we rely on foster homes to house our homeless cats and dogs while they wait to find their perfect family.
+Because we have limited space at our adoption center, we rely on foster homes to house our homeless cats and dogs while they wait to find their perfect family.
 The more foster homes we have, the more lives we can save!
 If you can open up your home (or even just a room in your home!) to a homeless cat or dog in need, please call us at (818) 883-5252 or email us at firstname.lastname@example.org

 We always need: